 Contact Paul Davis for all your property damage needs.
 (570) 402-2300

-- Report the damage to your insurance company as soon as it is possible.
+- Report the damage to your insurance company as soon as you can.

-- Are you sure your house is safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Is your house safe?
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are complete.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You’ve suffered a water loss.
-While you are waiting for Paul Davis to arrive, listed below are some tips to help deal with the damage:
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

-- Water Source: It is very important to shut off the water.
+- Water Source: It is very important to turn off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using a mop or towels.
-(Don’t use the vacuum cleaner.)
+- Floors: Dispose of as much standing water as possible, using a mop or towels.
+(Do not use the vacuum cleaner.)

 - Carpeting: Blot wet carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

 You’ve suffered a fire loss.
-While you are waiting for us to arrive, below are some suggestions to help handle with the situation:
+While you are waiting for help to arrive, below are some tips to help deal with the situation:

-- Carpets: Avoid being on carpet when possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid walking on carpet when possible.
+Do not use ”DIY” home carpet cleaners.

-- Walls/Ceilings: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wash or wipe ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
 Tape double pieces of cheesecloth over air registers with masking tape.

-- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.
+- Plants: Wash plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your home or business has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your business or home is damaged by storm, fire, mold, water or other disaster, Call Paul!